-One of the world’s most fabulous destinations, Gay Sydney is has a worldwide reputation for sublime weather, gorgeous men, and wild nightlife fuelled with debauchery!
+One of the world’s most fabulous destinations, Gay Sydney has a worldwide reputation for sublime weather, gorgeous men, and wild nightlife fuelled with debauchery!

-A cosmopolitan city with upscale cocktail bars, underground events, avant-garde art galleries and trendy cafes, travelers have chosen Gay Sydney for decades, and despite the recent introduction of lock-out laws which have decimated inner city nightlife, us gays still continue to flock here.
+A cosmopolitan city with upscale cocktail bars, underground events, avant-garde art galleries, and trendy cafes, travelers have chosen Gay Sydney for decades, and despite the recent introduction of lock-out laws which have decimated inner-city nightlife, we gays still continue to flock here.

-Just no matter what you do, be sure to see a drag show – either at brunch, dinner or late in the night.
-It is truly something special here and widely accepted, probably stemming back to the colonial days of Australia where it was mostly men around.
+Just no matter what you do, be sure to see a drag show – either at brunch, dinner or late in the night,.
+It is truly something special here and widely accepted, probably stemming back to the colonial days of Australia, where it was mostly men around.
 We can only imagine what they got up to…

 In this article we will cover...

 - Pampering & Male to Male Massage in Sydney

 - Sex On Premises Venue and Gay Sauna in Sydney

 Obviously, being gay does not define which attraction most of us will want to see in each city, and most queer travelers will simply want to check out the top things to see in Sydney during the day!

 Sydney is a very safe city, and gay travelers in Sydney do not need to take any extra precautions regarding public displays of affection in this very tolerant and progressive city.